ARM-software/acle/main/acle.md

   }
 ```

-ZT0 cannot be lazily saved, so if ZT0 is live before a call to a
+ZT0 cannot be saved lazily, so if ZT0 is live before a call to a
 function that does not share ZT0, the compiler must save and restore
 ZT0 around the call.
 For example: